-- 1. When a decision to grant or refuse development consent has been taken, the competent authority or authorities shall inform the public thereof in accordance with the appropriate procedures and shall make available to the public the following information: - the content of the decision and any conditions attached thereto, - the main reasons and considerations on which the decision is based, - a description, where necessary, of the main measures to avoid, reduce and, if possible, offset the major adverse effects. - 2.
-The competent authority or authorities shall inform any Member State which has been consulted pursuant to Article 7, forwarding to it the information referred to in paragraph 1. '; - 12.
-Article 10 shall be replaced by the following:
+- 1. When a decision to grant or refuse development consent has been taken, the competent authority or authorities shall inform the public thereof in accordance with the appropriate procedures and shall make available to the public the following information: - the content of the decision and any conditions attached thereto, - having examined the concerns and opinions expressed by the public concerned, the main reasons and considerations on which the decision is based, including information about the public participation process, - a description, where necessary, of the main measures to avoid, reduce and, if possible, offset the major adverse effects. - 2.
+The competent authority or authorities shall inform any Member State which has been consulted pursuant to Article 7, forwarding to it the information referred to in paragraph 1 of this Article.